 Here we are inside Ha Long Bay.
 This place was beautiful, surreal, powerful and so peaceful.
 It almost felt like Pandora (or how I imagine Pandora would feel); I definitely think this the closest to Pandora you can get on Earth.

-Our first stop in Ha Long Bay was Dau Go Cave, a cave similar to those at Phong Nha-Ke Bang National Park but not as impressive and a lot more crowded.
+Our first stop in Ha Long Bay was Sung Sot Cave, a cave similar to those at Phong Nha-Ke Bang National Park but a lot more crowded.
 Still, it was beautiful, especially this view from the exit.

 Inside Dau Go Cave, which, like Paradise Cave at Phong Nha-Ke Bang, was beautifully lit and featured crazy-awesome stalactites and stalagmites.